inlab-geo/espresso/README.md

 ```

 # How to contribute to the repository:
- <em>This section needs to be include a text about merge before we see more traffic.</em>
+ <em>This section should include a text about how to merge branches before it is made available to the wider public.</em>

 This section contains the minimum information necessary to contribute to the CoFI Test Suite Github repository.
-We assume that the contributor already owns a Github account and established a secure connection using https or SSH.
+We assume that the potential contributor already has a Github account and established a secure connection using https or SSH.
 If this is not the case please see the following tutorial:

 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token